deephaven/examples/NoodlePug/README.md

 ```

-You will see three Deephaven tables populate the IDE.
+Three Deephaven tables populate the IDE.
 Does Noodle have more "No Bone" days on Monday?

 # Source and License